Dissecting autonomous enzymatic variability in single cells

 Abstract

 Metabolic enzymes perform life-sustaining functions in various cellular compartments.
 Anecdotally, metabolic activity is observed to vary between genetically identical cells, which impacts drug resistance, differentiation, and immune cell activation.
 However, no large-scale resource systematically reporting metabolic cellular heterogeneity exists.
 Here, we leverage imaging-based single-cell spatial proteomics to reveal the extent of non-genetic variability of the human enzymatic proteome, as a proxy for metabolic states.
 Nearly two fifths of enzymes exhibit cell-to-cell variable expression, and half localize to multiple cellular compartments.
 Metabolic heterogeneity arises largely autonomously of cell cycling, and individual cells reestablish these myriad metabolic phenotypes over several cell divisions.
-These results establish that cell-to-cell enzymatic heterogeneity is an organizing principle of cell biology and one that may rewire our understanding of drug resistance, treatment design, and other aspects of medicine.
+Multiplexed imaging revealed that metabolic states are continuous and that the correlation between metabolic pathways is metabolic state dependent.
+These results establish cell-to-cell enzymatic heterogeneity as an organizing principle of cell biology that may rewire our understanding of drug resistance, treatment design, and other aspects of medicine.

 Article activity feed